 All files that are to be served through the web reside in a specific folder, usually called "htdocs" or "public".
 A file called "index.htm" in this folder would be displayed by default.
-If this file is not present, accessing the website will simply list the contents of the htdocs or public directory.
+If this file is not present, accessing the website may simply list the contents of the htdocs or public directory.

 podserver.info - Displays ad bar on bottom of all pages.
 Can be suppressed with AdBlock browser extension.
 All addresses need to be prefixed with "www".
+HTTPS not possible.

 HostFree - Needs 48 hours for account activation?